MMDeveloper/Sysadmin-Notes/Linux/Webservers/Nginx/From Source/Readme.md

 gunzip nginx.tar.gz
 tar -xvf nginx.tar
 rm nginx.tar
-cd nginx-1.9.4 #or whatever the subfolder is called mkdir modules && cd modules wget url://to/maxmind/geoip.tar.gz gunzip geoip.tar.gz tar -xvf geoip.tar rm trim-module.tar geoip.tar
+cd nginx-1.9.9 #or whatever the subfolder is called mkdir modules && cd modules wget url://to/maxmind/geoip.tar.gz gunzip geoip.tar.gz tar -xvf geoip.tar rm geoip.tar
 ```

-We should now have a directory of /usr/src/nginx/nginx-1.9.4/, and inside that folder is a modules folder with 2 directories (trim and geoip).
+We should now have a directory of /usr/src/nginx/nginx-1.9.9/, and inside that folder is a modules folder with 1 directory for geoip.
 First thing is first, we need to install GeoIP.
 #Compiling#
 ```
 cd GeoIP